alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 function that expects that signature.

 But the similarity goes deeper than simple resemblance and syntactic sugar.
-If you remember from school, mathematical Sets can be perfectly described by what is called a
+If you remember from school, a mathematical Set can be perfectly described by what is called a
 [characteristic function](http://en.wikipedia.org/wiki/Indicator_function),
 so Sets are interchangeable with functions in mathematics.